keerthanachowdary21/Live-Video-Calls/README.md

-API for Live Call Integration
+# API for Live Call Integration

 ## Description
-This project is a backend service designed to integrate with the [100ms API](https://www.100ms.live/docs) to manage live video calls.
+This project is a backend service that integrates with the [100ms API](https://www.100ms.live/docs) to manage live video calls.
 The service provides REST APIs for room management, token generation for participants, and real-time updates using WebSocket.
 It also stores room and participant details in a database for tracking purposes.

 ---